Kinetic Fit Tip: Know Your FTP

 Google: "training with power" and follow any number of links for more information

-**If you're using a Smart Control electronic trainer, know that the Fit app will put the trainer into Fluid Mode during the 20-minute main test interval so it will be up to you to give it all you have for the effort like you would on a Kinetic fluid trainer.
+**If you're using a Kinetic interactive electronic trainer, know that the Kinetic Fit app will put the trainer into Fluid Mode during the 20-minute main test interval so it will be up to you to give it all you have for the effort like you would on a Kinetic fluid trainer.